heyitsabhijeet/International-Debt-Statistics/ReadMe.md

 **India - Neighbours PPG Bilateral Debt:**

 My project collects data of PPG bilateral lending between India and its neighbouring countries which include Bangladesh, Bhutan, Sri Lanka, Nepal, Maldives & Myanmar.
 I have wrangled and analysed data from last 20 years of each country individually and visualized the data in form of dashboard for easy understanding of lending trend.
-Download the excel file to view project
+Download the excel file and powerpoint presentation to view project